Home > Residents > Environment > Public Participation > Green Living > Green Tips for Home Renovation

 When you are ready to dispose of the waste from your renovation, or have a contractor do it for you, be aware that you will be charged under the Construction Waste Disposal Charging Scheme.
 You or your contractor will need to open a billing account with the Environmental Protection Department before using Government waste disposal facilities.
 If you need to dispose of asbestos, it is a legal requirement that you must hire a registered asbestos consultant and contractor to do so, and give written notice to the Environmental Protection Department at least 28 days in advance.

-If you need to buy new electrical appliances after renovating you should look for those with energy efficiency labels.
-These labels tell you about energy consumption and efficiency, with highly efficient appliances allowing you to save on electricity bills, and to help save the environment.
+If you need to buy new domestic electrical and gas appliances after renovating you should look for those with energy labels.
+These labels tell you about energy consumption and efficiency, with highly efficient appliances allowing you to save on energy expenses, and to help save the environment.